Hausdorff dimension of collision times in one-dimensional log-gases: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank N. Hatano, J. Nagel, M. Voit, and J.H.C.
-Woerner for insightful comments on this work.
+The authors would like to thank N. Hatano, J. Nagel, and J.H.C.
+Woerner for insightful comments on this work, to M. Voit for pointing out the results in \cite{GraczykSawyer}, and Y. Xiao for his comments on the application of \cite{Testard1987} in the proof of Thm.~\ref{theo_multidimensional_Hausdorff_dimension}.
+Finally, the authors would like to thank two anonymous referees for thoughtful comments which led to the improvement of this paper.
 N.H. is completely supported by DFG-GRK 2131, especially for the trip to Japan to prepare this paper.
 S.A. is supported by the JSPS Kakenhi Grant number JP19K14617.